 If paying off your mortgage sounds interesting to you, here are 10 compelling reasons to consider it.

 1. Decreased Annual Living Expenses

-Since our mortgage and the extra principal payments were around 35% of our living expenses last year, we’re going to be breathing MUCH easier when this mortgage is gone.
+Since our mortgage and extra principal payments were around 35% of our living expenses, we are breathing MUCH easier with our mortgage gone.